Real people. Real places. Real stories.

 When can I submit?

-The submission period runs from October 1st through January 31st.When will my story be published?
+The submission period runs from October 1st through January 31st (midnight central standard time).When will my story be published?

 How do I submit?

 We accept email submissions only, and from legitimate email addresses, not tied to some private school server that will bounce back.
 If your submission (or email you use to subscribe) comes from one of these, it will be disqualified.
-Attach the entire story to the email (Microsoft word doc or docx).
+Attach the entire story to the email (Microsoft word doc or docx) Do not put a link to Google doc - actually attach the document.
 Be sure to remove ALL forms of identification from the story (If your story happens to be about you, just be sure to remove your last name).

-Due to our endless quest to get our stories past overreactive spam blockers, we've changed our submission email to: dan@storyunlikely.com.
-Sure, organization was easier with a different address, but as long as you type the word 'Submission' in the title, your story will end up in the right place.
+Due to our endless quest to get our stories past overreactive spam blockers, we've changed our submission email to: [email protected].
+As long as you type the word 'Submission' in the title, your story will end up in the right place.
 And this is important, so we'll say it again: make sure you type the word 'submission' in the title of your email, otherwise it may be lost!
-So email submissions to dan@storyunlikely.com in the following format:
+So email submissions to [email protected] in the following format:

-(Email Subject Line) Submission: TITLE/GENRE(In the body of the email)Dear Editor,TITLE, GENRE, WORD COUNT[Insert FIRST 250 words of your story (rounded to the nearest sentence) here]# (insert page break)(Insert short author bio, including any previously published stories, as you want it to appear below your story if/when published)(Tell us how you found Story Unlikely)Sincerely,
+(Email Subject Line) Submission: TITLE/GENRE(In the body of the email)Dear Editor,TITLE, GENRE, WORD COUNT[Insert FIRST 250 words of your story (rounded to the nearest sentence) here]# (insert page break, or double space if you can't)(Insert short author bio, including any previously published stories, as you want it to appear below your story if/when published)(Tell us how you found Story Unlikely, and why you decided to submit)Sincerely,

 NAME

-If that's confusing, then emulate our sample below, or even better, become a member and submit via our oh-so-easy submission form by clicking HERE.
+If that's confusing, then emulate our sample below (minus the red lettering part), or even better, become a member and submit via our oh-so-easy submission form by clicking HERE.

 No, one submission per author.